ngs-docs/angus/rmarkdown_rnaseq.md

         .DS_Store
         ._.DS_Store
-        Bibliography/
-        ERR458493.fastq.gz.quant.counts
-        ERR458494.fastq.gz.quant.counts
-        ERR458495.fastq.gz.quant.counts
-        ERR458500.fastq.gz.quant.counts
-        ERR458501.fastq.gz.quant.counts
-        ERR458502.fastq.gz.quant.counts
+        Bibliography/._bibliography.bib
+        Bibliography/._plos-one.csl
+        install.R
         markdown-angus-rnaseq-viz.html
+        runtime.txt
 ```

-Git now knows that it’s supposed to keep track of these seven files, but it hasn’t recorded these changes as a commit yet.
+Git now knows that it’s supposed to keep track of these 15 files, but it hasn’t recorded these changes as a commit yet.
 To get it to do that, we need to run one more command:

 ```
 git commit -m "Let's do our initial commit"